 Atmospheric sources of nutrients are local, national, and international.
 Nitrogen atmospheric sources are generally of low concentration compared with other sources and are further diminished through additional biological and chemical processes before they reach groundwater.
-Recent data (Himes and Dawson, 2017) indicate that the deposition of nitrogen has been generally decreasing in Florida with an up to 55% decrease in atmospheric deposition by 2028, possibly related to power plant fuel source changes and air treatment upgrades as well as the increased use of electric vehicles, decreasing mobile sources (Himes and Dawson, 2017).
-This gradual decrease in atmospheric deposition of nitrogen will assist with creating the necessary reductions.
+Himes and Dawson indicate that emissions of nitrogen have been generally decreasing in Florida with an up to 55% decrease in emissions estimated by 2028, possibly related to power plant fuel source changes and air treatment upgrades and the increased use of electric vehicles, decreasing mobile sources (Himes and Dawson, 2017).
+This gradual decrease in emissions is likely to result in reductions to atmospheric deposition.
+More investigation into atmospheric emissions and deposition of phosphorous is needed.
 Currently, since the scale of the national and international programs to address air deposition loads are difficult to integrate into the much smaller scale of this water quality plan, there are no specific nitrogen or phosphorus reductions assigned to this source category.
 Atmospheric deposition sources and trends will be re-evaluated periodically.

-4.4.
-Future Growth
+4.4 Future Growth

-Nutrient impacts from new development are addressed through a variety of mechanisms outlined in this BMAP, as well as provisions of Florida law.
+Nutrient impacts from new development are addressed through a variety of mechanisms outlined in this BMAP, and provisions of Florida law.
 While most of the restoration projects and management strategies listed in this BMAP address current nutrient loading, there is a need to plan and implement sound management strategies to address loading associated with population growth.
 DEP has included in this BMAP specific elements to address current and future WWTF effluent, OSTDS, and stormwater sources.
 Broader requirements-such as local land development regulations, comprehensive plans, ordinances, incentives, environmental resource permit requirements and consumptive use permit requirements-all provide additional mechanisms and avenues to protect water resources and reduce the impact of new development and other land use changes as they occur.